Table of Contents

 As with many modern racks, the Omni Rack uses 3”x3” 11-gauge steel uprights (although they’re slightly smaller due to using the metric system instead of imperial) and has 1” holes.
 This means it works with most Rogue Monster and Sorinex attachments.
 It’s also 47” wide which is preferable by many so the barbell sleeve collars don’t hit the rack during the walkout of a squat or the lift-off on a bench press.

-Before I made the rack into a 6 post power rack, I decided to try it out as a half rack with four posts, using the back posts for weight plate storage.
+Before I made the rack into a 6 post power rack, I decided to try it out as a half rack with four posts, using the back posts for storage for the best bumper plates.
 Although the Omni Rack is the name REP chose, it really is the second version of our previously reviewed HR-5000 and I wish they would have stuck with it.
 The name ‘Omni’ is cool and conjures up visions of superheroes, which is what we build in garage gyms.
 However, it’s confusing as the Omni Rack is best suited as a half rack in my opinion.

 The problem that is solved with the Omni Rack that many half racks miss is its stability without being bolted down or even without having weight stored on the back.
 For the same reason we liked the SR-4000 Squat Stand, the Omni Rack’s ability to be sturdy under heavy load or during dynamic movements like muscle-ups and kipping pull-ups are done on the multi-grip pull-up bar is outstanding.